merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-2.md

 </div>
 </blockquote>

-Then you can search for _NifH_ by selecting only the KOfam annotation source, or directly use the KOfam accession number `K02588`:
+To avoid seeing the COG results, you can search for _NifH_ by selecting only the KOfam annotation source, or directly use the KOfam accession number `K02588`:

 <div style="display: flex; gap: 10px;">
     {% include IMAGE path="/images/trichodesmium_tutorial/pan_14.png" width=100 %}